crow-004/musical-chairs-game/WHITEPAPER.md

 ### **Abstract**

-Musical Chairs is a real-time, on-chain game of speed, strategy, and survival deployed on the Arbitrum network.
+Musical Chairs is a real-time, on-chain game of speed, strategy, and survival deployed on the Arbitrum and Base networks.
 Inspired by the universally understood childhood game and the daily rush for a seat on the metro, it distills a moment of competitive thrill into a simple, fast, and transparently fair Web3 experience.

 The game operates on a zero-sum, player-funded economic model, ensuring sustainability and avoiding the inflationary pressures common in many GameFi projects.
 With a focus on security, transparency, and community-driven growth, Musical Chairs aims to be a sandbox for Web3 mass adoption, proving that blockchain gaming can be both fun and economically sound.